zabbix/zabbix/templates/db/mssql_agent2/README.md

 ## Setup

 1. Deploy Zabbix agent 2 with the MSSQL plugin.
-You can use this template starting with version 7.4.0 of both Zabbix and the MSSQL plugin.
+You can use this template starting with version 8.0.0 of both Zabbix and the MSSQL plugin.
 For more information, see [MSSQL plugin documentation](https://git.zabbix.com/projects/AP/repos/mssql/browse).

-**Important!** Starting with version 7.4-1 of this template, the MSSQL plugin must be updated to a version equal to or above 7.4.0.
-(You can check the version of the template in its YAML file under the "vendor" section.)

 Loadable plugin requires installation of a separate package or binary file or [compilation from sources](https://www.zabbix.com/documentation/8.0/manual/extensions/plugins/build).